kffans/NppAutocompleteForUnity/README.md

 3. Launch AutoHotkey Dash, go into "Editor Settings" and in the Command Line textarea, type in: ``Notepad++.exe "%L"``
 4. Double-click the ``npp_unity.ahk`` script.

 The script will open a new Notepad++ window and run its autocomplete features in the background.
+If you have Notepad's default autocomplete on and it clashes with this script, you can turn it off in ``Settings->Autocomplete`` and uncheck for functions and words.

 *Test if it works:* in Notepad++, type in ``sta`` and then a Tab key, you should see ``void Start(){}`` function fully typed out.